Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 raccoon

 Those who are conscious of their environmental impact may find it helpful to know that this product is approved for use by the United States Environmental Protection Agency.
+Use this trash bag for accumulated kitchen scraps and leftovers that are highly attractive to raccoons and other pests.
+It’s perfect for protecting your food waste from raccoon attention.

-4. DIY Spicy raccoon repeller
+4. DIY Spicy raccoon repellent

 Raccoons have a sensitive sense of smell that they use to sniff out food, predators, and potential mates.
 Because of this, their noses are easily offended by certain smells, one of which is pepper.